teamforus/forus/forus/README.md

 # Readme
 ## Why we are making forus

 It is currently a very cumbersome process to make resources end up with a target audience.
 For the sponsor it is hard to find the target audience and spread awareness about the availability of the funds.
-When recieving a request, it is hard to validate that the requesting party is eligible to recieve the grant.
+When receiving a request, it is hard to validate that the requesting party is eligible to recieve the grant.
 The flow of payments is a very administrative process.
 For the requesting party this situation is not any better.
-They usually don't know what they are eligle for, and the application process is usually very labor intensive.
+They usually don't know what they are eligible for, and the application process is usually very labor intensive.
 Providers also have to do a lot of administration, often working with vouchers or invoice requests.

 By applying modern-day technology and human-centered experience design, it is possible to make great steps in improving this process.